Pre-planning Schema Migrations

 schema/plan

-GitHub Action for your repository, Atlas automatically creates a plan in a pending state. - Then, after the PR is merged, Atlas auto-approves the created plan in the registry.
+state. - Then, after the PR is merged, Atlas auto-approves the created plan in the Atlas Registry.

 - When setting the